Why is this medication prescribed?

 Before taking clarithromycin,

-- tell your doctor and pharmacist if you are allergic to clarithromycin, azithromycin (Zithromax, Zmax), erythromycin (E.E.S., Eryc, Erythrocin, PCE, others), telithromycin (not available in U.S.; Ketek), any other medications, or any of the ingredients in clarithromycin tablets or suspension.
+- tell your doctor and pharmacist if you are allergic to clarithromycin, azithromycin (Zithromax, Zmax), erythromycin (E.E.S., Eryc, Erythrocin, PCE, others), telithromycin (not available in U.S.; Ketek), any other medications, or any of the ingredients in clarithromycin preparations.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are taking cisapride (Propulsid; not available in U.S.), colchicine (Colcrys, Mitigare), dihydroergotamine (D.H.E.
-45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), lovastatin (in Advicor) pimozide (Orap), or simvastatin (Flolipid, Zocor, in Vytorin).
+- tell your doctor if you are taking cisapride (Propulsid; not available in U.S.), colchicine (Colcrys, Mitigare) if you have kidney or liver disease, dihydroergotamine (D.H.E.
+45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), lomitapide (Juxtapid), lovastatin (in Advicor), pimozide (Orap), or simvastatin (Flolipid, Zocor, in Vytorin).
 Your doctor will probably tell you not to take clarithromycin if you are taking one or more of these medications.

-- tell your doctor if you have or have ever had prolonged QT interval (a rare heart problem that may cause fainting or irregular heartbeat) or ventricular arrhythmia (abnormal heart rhythms) or if you have ever had jaundice (yellowing of the skin or eyes) or other liver problems while taking clarithromycin.
+- tell your doctor if you have or have ever had jaundice (yellowing of the skin or eyes) or other liver problems while taking clarithromycin.
 Your doctor will probably tell you not to take clarithromycin.